WHAT HOUSE WILL YOU BUILD ME?: FOUR (EXCERPT OF THE TEMPLE OF GOD)

 We must keep in mind that all natural disasters remain under the control of Christ.
 It is the Lord who always sits as “king of the flood.”

-For this shall every one that is godly pray unto thee in a time when thou mayest be found: surely in the floods of great waters they shall not come nigh unto him.
+For this cause everyone who is godly shall pray to you in a time when you may be found; surely in a flood of great waters they shall not come near him.
 (Psalms 32:6)

 The prophesied mounting violence of nature will result from the filthy lusts, avarice, murder, and sorcery in which people are submerging themselves.
 Nature will rise in protest, under the hand of Christ, and rebel against the unclean spirits, against the destroyers of the earth, against the enemies of God and man.

 The world has been in the “evening” of the Day of the Lord for the past two thousand years.
 The “morning” is just ahead.
 We now are approaching the dark hour just before the dawn.
 The physical elements will react in fury against the works of evil in the earth.

 The disciples, meanwhile, are attempting to “make for the other shore” (the fullness of redemption in Christ).